Darren Hayes: 2007–2010: This Delicate Thing We've Made and We Are Smug

-2009–2010: We Are Smug

 On 19 April 2009, Hayes teased via Twitter that he was preparing another album.
 On 8 May, Hayes announced, via his MySpace page, that he and Robert Conley had produced an album together titled We Are Smug.
 The ten-track album, with a fair amount of experimentation with both lyrics and music, was made available via a link from his MySpace page, and was made free to download to gauge acceptability of Hayes's shifting musical styles.
 The album is heavily electronic with some heavy beats.
 It also contains some explicit content.
 Both Hayes and Conley share vocal duties on this album.

 Hayes signed to Sony ATV Music Publishing for a worldwide deal in August 2009.
 Emma Banks from CAA UK came on board October 2009 to represent Hayes for his touring plans around the new album.

 Although the album was completed before the holidays in 2009, Hayes announced in early 2010 that he had more song ideas and he was going back into the studio, which delayed the album another year.
 Hayes completely finished his fourth solo album in mid-2010, working with top writer/producers from around the world and having the record mixed by Robert Orton.

 Hayes also recorded a song for the Finn tribute album He Will Have His Way, a cover of "Not Even Close".
 It was released on Halloween 2010.